Kenta Izumi: Joining the CDP and leadership election (2020-2021)

 In 2020, the DPP and SDP merged (Note: Most party members from both merged into the CDP.
-A few members from both, such as Yuichiro Tamaki and Mizuho Fukushima lead splinters who refused to merge.) into the Constitutional Democratic Party (Note: The CDP (2017-2020) and CDP (2020-) are, by a technicality, different entities.)
+A few members from both, such as Yuichiro Tamaki and Mizuho Fukushima lead splinters who refused to merge.) into the Constitutional Democratic Party of Japan (Note: The CDP (2017-2020) and CDP (2020-) are, by a technicality, different entities.)
 Izumi merged and joined the CDP, running in the leadership election which occurred afterwards.
 In the leadership election, he faced Yukio Edano, who served as party leader before the merger.
 Izumi advocated clarifying the vision of the CDP, establishing a more policy focused opposition party, and managing the party in an open manner.
 He also proposed that the party be renamed to the "Democratic Party", in a member vote that was happening at the same time as the leadership election.
 Izumi was ultimately defeated by a wide margin, and the party was named "Constitutional Democratic Party", as advocated for by Edano.

 After the election, Izumi was appointed as the chairman of the Political Affairs Research Committee.
 He also established the "New Government Study Group", also known as the "Izumi Group", which was mostly made up of former members of the DP and DPP.
 He became its chairman.

-CDP Representative
+CDP Representative (2021-2024)

 CDP leadership election

 In the 2021 election, the seats held by the CDP slid from 108 to 96, and Yukio Edano resigned to take responsibility.
 Izumi ran for party leader again following this, competing with three others; Seiji Osaka, Junya Ogawa, and Chinami Nishimura.
 Recommendations for him came from the Izumi Group, the Naojo no Kai, a group of young party members, and Ichiro Ozawa's own party faction.
 Izumi came first in the first round with 33.0% of member votes, but was forced into a runoff with Seiji Osaka, who was closer to Edano during his time as party leader.
 In the second round, he won with 61.6% of votes, despite an attempt by Ogawa and Nishimura to unify behind Osaka.